Skip to content

 Is this a replacement for the solar, battery, and water calculators?

 No. Use this calculator to find the first limiter.
-Then open the detailed calculator for that lane and tune the assumptions before buying gear.
+Then open the detailed calculator for that system and tune the assumptions before buying gear.

 Why does the calculator include gray and black tanks?